codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 toc: true
 ---

-Codfresh GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
+Codefresh Hosted GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.

 You can connect any external solution to Codefresh, such as GitHub Actions for example, to take care of common CI tasks such as building/testing/scanning source code, with Codefresh Hosted GitOps still responsible for the deployment, including image enrichment and reporting.

 ### Codefresh Marketplace GitHub Action

 To support the integration between GitHub Actions and Codefresh, we have created a dedicated action in the [Codefresh marketplace](https://github.com/marketplace/actions/csdp-report-image).
-The action combines image enrichment and reporting through integrations with Jira, and container registries such as DockerHub and Quay.
+The action combines image enrichment and reporting through integrations with Jira, and container registries such as DockerHub or Quay.

 Use the action in the following manner: